 Research has shown that highly productive companies have a large or very high degree of leadership in their companies, which increases productivity.
 This further emphasizes the importance of effective leadership for a successful organization.
 An effective leader shares their values and views on working with staff members to act as a compass to follow.
 This allows staff to work as a team to carry out organizational strategies, while also assuring them that their actions are for the good of the organization.

-From the above definition, leadership can be seen as the process of social influence in which an individual (leader) could request the help and support of others (employees, team members, or supporters) in achieving or pursuing a common goal of the organization.
-In fact, most followers of autocratic leaders can be described as waiting for their time waiting for the inevitable failure of this leadership and the dismissal of the leader who follows.
+Leadership is the process of social influence in which an individual (leader) requests the help and support of others (employees, team members, or supporters) in achieving or pursuing a common goal of the organization.
+Autocratic leaders may not be successful in the long run, as followers may be waiting for their time waiting for the inevitable failure of this leadership and the dismissal of the leader who follows.
 Successful leadership involves managing relationships and communications within a team, and propels the team toward achieving a specific goal.
 The best leaders don't adopt a single leadership style; they are experts in several and have the flexibility to change styles as circumstances dictate.